 Field-hunting tip

-Look in hydrothermal uranium deposits country — that is the host setting where agrinierite typically forms.
+Look in hydrothermal uranium deposits country, the host setting where agrinierite typically forms.
 If you start seeing uranyl carbonates, gummite, uraninite in float, you are in the right ground.
 Field specimens usually show a platy crystals, crusts habit, so train your eye for that shape before scanning the outcrop.